HubSpot/hubspot-cli/acceptance-tests/README.md

 ## Accounts

-A couple of account have been set up specifically for testing.
+A couple of accounts have been set up specifically for testing.
 They are QA Account 105786502 and Prod Account 9289088.
 If you add any test data to the accounts for testing, ensure you add it to the above two.

 ## Issues

 The `.env` file does not get recognized when running [act](https://github.com/nektos/act) locally to run the tests within the github action.
 To bypass this, you can comment out the `.env` line in the `.gitignore` file and run `act again`.
 See https://github.com/nektos/act/issues/193 for more info.

-## To Do

-- Only add `--qa` flag when needed to `hs` commands

-- Bulk out test coverage

-- Sometimes the initial bootstrapping said the auth token is no longer valid, not too sure why this is.
-Investigate

 ## Gotchas